ericcornelissen/svgo-action/CONTRIBUTING.md

 ## Corrections

-Corrections (such as fixing typos) for v1 of the SVGO Action will not be provided but may be accepted when provided if the changes are trivial.
+Corrections (such as fixing typos) for v1 of the SVGO Action will not be provided but may be accepted when contributed, if the changes are trivial.

 ## Workflow